Initiated & funded by

 Goals of the School of Public Health

-- To partner with a broad spectrum of service and community organizations from the local level to supranational agencies, to promote health, strengthen capacity and effect improvements
+• To partner with a broad spectrum of service and community organisations from the local level to supranational agencies, to promote health, strengthen capacity and effect improvements

 We are the Technology-Enriched Learning Initiative 科創習新 (TELI), a team of e-learning technologists, instructional designers, multimedia professionals, software engineers, game developers, researchers and collaboration associates under the Teaching and Learning infrastructure of The University of Hong Kong (HKU).
 Our mission is to showcase, facilitate and improve technology-enriched teaching and learning (e-learning) across HKU.
 We hope to use technology as a tool to build genuine partnership with stakeholders in scaling out teaching and scaling up learning.